Water use and information

 Levels and flow

-- Latest information about River Murray flows – Department of Environment, Water and Natural Resources website.
+- Latest information about River Murray flows - Department for Environment and Water website

 Salinity and water quality